arvindnair-04/SprintAnalysis/README.md

 # 100m Sprint Analysis – Paris 2024 Olympics

 This project analyzes elite sprinters from the **Paris 2024 Olympic 100m Final** using cutting edge video based biomechanics.
 With just a video of the race, we extract 3D skeleton data and calculate detailed performance metrics for each athlete, no sensors or wearables needed.
-We start with a high quality race video and use AI powered pose estimation tools (like MediaPipe) to track the movement of each athlete.
+We start with a high quality race video and use AI powered pose estimation tools to track the movement of each athlete.
 These tools detect key joints (like shoulders, hips, knees, and ankles) in every video frame and generate 3D skeleton data, a simplified stick figure version of the athlete’s motion.

 ---